High-Ranking North Korean Official Is Traveling To New York

 "We have put a great team together for our talks with North Korea.
 Meetings are currently taking place concerning Summit, and more.
 Kim Young Chol, the Vice Chairman of North Korea, heading now to New York.
 Solid response to my letter, thank you!"

+Issued last Thursday, Trump's letter to North Korea's leader abruptly canceled the summit that had been slated for June 12 in Singapore.
+That followed comments from North Korean Vice Foreign Minister Choe Son Hui, who said his country wouldn't "beg the U.S. for dialogue" — and who called Vice President Mike Pence a "political dummy" for suggesting North Korea could end up like Libya if Kim Jong Un doesn't make a deal.

+Despite the cancellation, talks about the summit have continued, including a meeting between North Korean and U.S. delegations on Sunday.

-Kim is a veteran of diplomacy with South Korea who is considered to be Kim Jong Un's right-hand man.
+Kim Yong Chol is a veteran of diplomacy with South Korea who is considered to be Kim Jong Un's right-hand man.
 He visited South Korea as part of the North Korean delegation to the Winter Olympics, which drew global attention after the dramatic shift from tension to rapprochement on the Korean Peninsula earlier this year.

 Kim is also widely believed to be behind the 2010 sinking of the Cheonan, a South Korean Naval vessel, in which 46 seamen died.
 North Korea has officially denied the incident.
 But in March, when South Korean K-pop groups appeared in Pyongyang, Kim Yong Chol went to speak to the South Korean press that had traveled for the performance and reportedly introduced himself this way: "I'm Kim Yong Chol, the man you blame of sinking the Cheonan."

-Vice President Mike Pence, while visiting South Korea for the Olympics, paid tribute to the seamen killed in that incident with a visit to its memorial.
-He was seated in the same VIP box with Kim Yong Chol at the opening ceremony of the Winter Games, but he refused to look his direction or greet him.
+When Vice President Mike Pence visited South Korea for the Olympics, he paid tribute to the seamen killed in that incident with a visit to its memorial.

+At the closing ceremony of the Winter Games, Kim Yong Chol was seated in the same VIP box as Ivanka Trump, but they did not speak.
+It was a repeat of the opening ceremony, where Pence did not greet Kim Jong Un's sister, Kim Yo Jong.

 What a difference a few months makes.
 South Korean news outlet Yonhap had said Kim will hold a meeting with Secretary of State Mike Pompeo.
 It's not yet clear whether that information is accurate.